tomkonidas/konidas/content/posts/ccna.md

 Since the book is my primary source of learning, it makes sense that I will follow the book's chapters in order of topics.
 It does not follow the order of the exam but I find it more logical in a way. 🖖

-I did not book an exam date or plan out my whole learning schedule, because I am in no rush; and besides the testing center near me is closed anyways.
+I did not book an exam date or plan out my whole learning schedule, because I am in no rush.
-I rather go through and learn everything really well... not to mention it is a ton of info to take in.
+I'd rather go through and learn everything really well... not to mention it is a ton of info to take in.
 However I have heard of _stories_ of people completing it in 30 days.

 Below are the topics and order I will traverse them.
 I may split some out into sub-topics if there is too much information.